eduaserr/42cursus/libft/README.md

 	<code>Libft</code> is the first project in the Common Core from 42Cursus.
 In this proyect you should learn how to program some standart library C functions, as many other functions that will be usefull for future proyects.
 </div>

+### Makefile

+For compilation, you can use Makefile by tipyng `make` + rule command desired in the same directory as Makefile is ubicated.

+A Makefile is a special file that you create name Makefile, it contains shell commands.
+While in the directory containing this Makefile, you will run the make command and the commands written in the Makefile will be executed.
+Makefile is a shell script that automate compiling repetitive tasks of compiling.
+A Makefile contains a list of rules.
+These rules tell the system what commands you want to execute.
+Most of the time, these rules are commands to compile, or recompile, a series of files.

+### Rules

+* all
+* clean
+* fclean
+* re
+* bonus
+* rebonus

 ## Functions

 Original Functions|Description|Aditional functions|Description|BONUS|Description